Discovering Unique & Indigenous Things in the Heart of Seattle

 Seattle Glass Blowing Studio

-So off I went to the Seattle Glass Blowing Studio, located just a few walkable blocks from City Center near Seattle’s Cruise Port in Belltown.
+Off I went to the Seattle Glass Blowing Studio, located just a few walkable blocks from City Center near Seattle’s Cruise Port in Belltown.
 Upon entering, I was surrounded by an array of creative art designs that were truly unique.
-While just as beautiful as the glass designs I had just seen at Chihuly, these objects, vessels and décor items provided different perspectives of beautifully colored decor, created by Seattle’s contemporary glass artisans. www.seattleglassblowingstudio.com
+While just as beautiful as the glass designs I had just seen at Chihuly, these objects, vessels, and décor items provided different perspectives of beautifully colored decor, created by Seattle’s contemporary glass artisans. www.seattleglassblowingstudio.com

 One artist that caught my attention at the Seattle Glass Blowing Studio was Dan Friday.
 Dan is a Native of the Lummi Nation and a life long resident of Washington’s Puget Sound region.
 Drawing from cultural themes and using modern techniques, Dan’s work is contemporary while maintaining Native American qualities and designs.
 Dan has spent two decades working with master glass artists, including Dale Chihuly, and his work certainly reflects his prowess of the glass blowing craft.
 He is renowned for his artful glass totems, baskets and colorful bears and birds. www.fridayglass.com